Cleanroom qualification

 Why is cleanroom qualification necessary?

-Why and how often must requalification be carried out?
+Why and how often must a requalification be carried out?

 The requalification of a cleanroom is carried out to check its performance and compliance with the specified standards for the cleanroom class.
-Requalification must be carried out at regular intervals to ensure that the Cleanroom fulfills its function and does not cause contamination.
-The frequency of requalification depends on various factors, such as the type of activities in the Cleanroom, the requirements of customers or authorities, the results of routine monitoring and changes to the system or equipment.
+Requalification must be carried out at regular intervals to ensure that the cleanroom fulfills its function and does not cause contamination.
+The frequency of requalification depends on various factors, such as the type of activities in the cleanroom, the requirements of customers or authorities, the results of routine monitoring and changes to the facility or equipment.
 We recommend that requalification is carried out at least once a year.
+Our overview shows the recommended intervals.

 What standards are used for cleanroom qualification?